- Download our Moving to South Korea Guide (PDF)

-Specially designated activity visas (E-7) are for candidates who are qualified in certain in-demand fields.
+Specially designated activity visas (E-7) are for candidates who are qualified in certain in-demand fields as designated by South Korea's Ministry of Justice.
 This includes top-level executives, various kinds of engineers and certain IT professionals.

 Permanent Residence (F-5) visas

-Permanent residence visas can be applied for at the outset by foreign high investors who have invested 500,000 USD or more and hire at least five Korean workers.
+Permanent residence visas can be applied for by foreign investors who have invested a certain amount in the country and have hired at least five Korean workers.
 Foreigners with superior skills in fields such as science, business administration and education will also be considered.
 Expats who have lived in South Korea for longer than five years may also apply for permanent residence.

-The basic items required include a passport that is valid for at least six months, a passport-sized colour photo with a date stamp which has been taken within the preceding six months.
-High investors will require a certified copy of their corporation register as well as proof of having hired and paid at least five Koreans employees.
+The basic items that may be required include a passport that's valid for at least six months and a passport-sized colour photo with a date stamp which has been taken within the preceding six months.
+High investors will require a certified copy of their corporation register and proof of having hired and paid at least five Korean employees.

 Applicants working in special fields will need proof of their qualifications and letters of reference.

-Residents of certain countries, including Australia, New Zealand, Canada, France, Germany, Japan and Ireland, between the ages of 18 and 25 or 30, depending on the nationality, may apply for an H-1 visa, which is valid for one year.
+Residents of certain countries, including Australia, New Zealand, Canada, France, Germany, Japan and Ireland, between the ages of 18 and 25 or 30, depending on the nationality, may apply for an H-1 visa.
+This visa is valid for one year.
 Applicants must show proof of onward travel and proof of funds.
-Those entering on this visa can engage in some employment and some educational pursuits, but the main idea is for this trip to mostly be a vacation.
+Those entering on this visa can engage in some employment and some educational pursuits, but the main idea is for this trip to mostly be a holiday.

 *Visa regulations are subject to change at short notice, and expats should contact their respective embassy or consulate for the latest details.